War in Darfur: Allegations of apartheid

 In early 1991, non-Arabs of the Zaghawa tribe of Sudan attested that they were victims of an intensifying Arab apartheid campaign, segregating Arabs and non-Arabs.
 Sudanese Arabs, who controlled the government, were widely referred to as practicing apartheid against Sudan's non-Arab citizens.
 The government was accused of "deftly manipulat[ing] Arab solidarity" to carry out policies of apartheid and ethnic cleansing.

 American University economist George Ayittey accused the Arab government of Sudan of practicing racism against black citizens.
 According to Ayittey, "In Sudan... the Arabs monopolized power and excluded blacks – Arab apartheid."
 Many African commentators joined Ayittey in accusing Sudan of practising Arab apartheid.

-Alan Dershowitz claimed Sudan was an example of Apartheid.
+Alan Dershowitz claimed Sudan was an example of apartheid.
 Former Canadian Minister of Justice Irwin Cotler echoed the accusation.

 History

 Beginning

-Authors Julie Flint and Alex de Waal date the beginning of the rebellion to 21 July 2001, when a group of Zaghawa and Fur met in Abu Gamra and swore oaths on the Quran (Nearly all of Darfur's residents are Muslim, including the Janjaweed, as well as the government leaders in Khartoum.) to work together to defend against government-sponsored attacks on their villages.
+Authors Julie Flint and Alex de Waal date the beginning of the rebellion to 21 July 2001, when a group of Zaghawa and Fur met in Abu Gamra and swore oaths on the Quran (nearly all of Darfur's residents are Muslim, including the Janjaweed, as well as the government leaders in Khartoum) to work together to defend against government-sponsored attacks on their villages.
 The rebels' first military action was a successful attack on an army garrison on 25 February 2002.
 The government had been aware of a unified rebel movement since an attack on the Golo police station in June, 2002.
 Flint and de Waal place the start of the Darfur Genocide on 26 February 2003, when a group calling itself the Darfur Liberation Front (DLF) publicly claimed responsibility for an attack on Golo, the headquarters of Jebel Marra District.
 By this point several rebel attacks had been carried out against police stations, army outposts and military convoys and the government engaged in a massive air and land assault on the rebel stronghold in the Marrah Mountains.

-On 25 March 2003, the rebels seized the garrison town of Tine along the Chadian border, seizing large quantities of supplies and arms.
+On 25 March 2003, the rebels seized the garrison town of Tina along the Chadian border, seizing large quantities of supplies and arms.
 Despite a threat by President Omar al-Bashir to "unleash" the army, the military had little in reserve.
 The army was already deployed in both the south, where the Second Sudanese Civil War was drawing to an end, and the east, where rebels sponsored by Eritrea were threatening a newly constructed pipeline from the central oilfields to Port Sudan.
 The rebel guerilla tactic of hit-and-run raids proved almost impossible for the army – untrained in desert operations – to counter.
 However, its aerial bombardment of rebel positions on the mountain was devastating.

 The Janjaweed have been a major player in the conflict.